-As you can see the Citrus camel endpoint is able to interact with the Camel route.
-In the example above the Camel context is placed as Spring bean Camel context.
-This would be the easiest setup to use Camel with Citrus as you can add the Camel context straight to the Spring bean application context.
+This explicitly binds the endpoint to the context named "camelContext".
+This configuration would be the easiest setup to use Camel with Citrus as you can add the Camel context straight to the Spring bean application context and interact with it in Citrus.
 Of course you can also import your Camel context and routes from other Spring bean context files or you can start the Camel context routes with Java code.

-In the example the Apache Camel route is listening on the route endpoint uri direct:news.
+In the example the Apache Camel route is listening on the route endpoint uri direct:news .
 Incoming messages will be logged to the console using a log Camel component.
 After that the message is forwarded to a seda Camel component which is a simple queue in memory.
 So we have a small Camel routing logic with two different message transports.